Holic75/Baldurs-gate-dnd-3.5/README.md

 ```

 ###### Warfare
 Power Attack (1 star) - The character receives Power Attack modal ability.
-While activated all attacks with melee weapons are done with +3 bonus to damage but suffer -3 penalty to hit.
+While activated all attacks with melee weapons are done with +3 bonus to damage (+4 for two-handed weapons) but suffer -3 penalty to hit.
 Cleave (2 stars) - Once per round, if the character slays an enemy in melee, she gains one additional APR till end of round.
 Great Fortitude (3 stars) - The character receives +2 bonus on Saving Throws vs. Paralysis/Poison/Death and vs. Petrification/Polymorph.
-Greater Cleave (4 stars) - The effects of Cleave feat can be applied to the character any number of times per round whenever she slays an enemy with melee weapon.
+Greater Cleave (4 stars) - Once per round, if character hits a target she receives +1/2 additional APR till end of round.
-Toughness (5 stars) - The character receives +30 bonus HP.
+Toughness (5 stars) - The character regenerates 3 Hit points per round.
 Stunning Attack (6 stars) - The character receives Stunning Attack innate ability.
 ```
 Stunning Attack: